TCC partners with YMCA to run, upgrade campus fitness centers

 The TCC sites, now part of the YMCA of Greater Tulsa’s network of facilities across the area, are also available to other YMCA members as part of their membership.

-“This partnership will create a lasting personal, social, and community change,” said Rikki Wimmer, YMCA of Greater Tulsa CEO.
+“This partnership will create a lasting personal, social, and community change,” said Rikki Wimmer, the YMCA of Greater Tulsa’s CEO.
 “The Y is dedicated to connecting with young people, investing in our community, and working relentlessly to strengthen our neighborhoods and cities.”

 TCC originally opened fitness facilities on its campuses under the guidance of former President Dean VanTrease.